junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 *He's nervous.* Obi-Wan realizes.
 So are all the people in the room.
 He can barely hear anyone breathing.

 Obi-Wan swallows, and shifts his gaze to the side.
 He starts slowly and carefully, "This is an unlawful gathering, and you know it.
-The Empire has long forbidden any type of underground meeting, with rebellious potentials."
+The Empire has long forbidden any type of underground meeting, let alone one with rebellious potential."

 The people around them start murmuring earnestly.
 Obi-Wan isn't paying full attention to their words, but he can already tell the tone isn't the most friendly.

 Anakin holds out a hand to them, and the whisper quiets.

-Obi-Wan glances at him again, and finds his gaze never sway.
+Obi-Wan glances at him again, and finds his gaze never sways.
 He feels himself unable to move or hide in those eyes.
 He finds himself *seen*, for the first time in a long time.

 "Not just potential," Anakin challenges him.
 "You may call us a full-on rebel force.
 What are you going to do?"